Master Sokaku Takeda

 Tokimune Takeda died in 1993 leaving no official successor, but a few of his high ranking students such as Katsuyuki Kondo and Shigemitsu Kato now head their own Daito-ryu Aiki-jujutsu organizations.

 Aikijutsu focuses on the instant control of an attack.

 Like other forms of jujutsu, it uses throwing and joint manipulations to control or injure an attacker.
 Using the timing of an attack to either blend or neutralize its effectiveness and use the force of the attacker's movement against them.

 Daito-ryu Aiki-jujutsu uses plenty of atemi striking to vital areas of the body to prepare the attacker for joint locking or throwing.

-    Currently, there are a number of organizations that teach Daito-ryu Aikijutsu, each tracing their lineage back to Sokaku Takeda through one of four of his students....
+There are a number of organizations that teach Daito-ryu Aikijutsu, each tracing their lineage back to Sokaku Takeda through one of four of his top students....

-    Daito-ryu Aikijutsu techniques are broken up into specific lists which are trained in order, and a student will not progress to the next series until they have mastered the previous one.
+Daito-ryu Aiki-jutsu techniques are broken up into specific lists which are trained in order, and students wont progress to the next series until they have fully mastered the previous one.

-    After completing each series, a student is awarded a certificate or scroll that lists all techniques of that level.
-These act as levels of advancement within the school, and is a system that was common among classical Japanese martial arts schools before belts, grades, and degrees.
+After completing a series, students are awarded a scroll that lists the techniques.
+These act as levels of advancement within the school, and is a system common among classical Japanese martial arts schools before belts/grades degrees.